 The value of m-commerce in travel industry

-These examples show that mobile commerce holds a great promise to the travel and hospitality sector.
+These examples show that mobile commerce holds great promise for the travel and hospitality sectors.
 Hotels, museums, resorts, transportation companies, and many others can benefit from implementing a mobile application that helps them to direct customers along the buyer journey and deliver a great customer experience.

 Are you looking for a custom app development team experienced in the travel sector?
 Get in touch with us.
 We have recently delivered an m-commerce application to one of the largest travel deals providers in Poland, Itaka – check it out here and learn more about our work.